 Structured Data Markup Help– Not sure how to start structuring your content.
 Then use this tool to create the right structure.
 If you need help creating the schema content, you can either use the Google Markup Helper or WordPress users can the Schema Plugin.

 Google My Business- Do you have a local business with a storefront?
 Then getting search traffic is more than just creating content for your site.
 You also want to be found on Google Maps and Google Plus Local.
 Manage these features through Google My Business.
+If you face any difficulties when claiming your business on GMB, reach out to our local SEO reseller agency.

 Page Speed Insights- A final thought for your search engine traffic.
 Speed matters!
 25% of visitors leave a site that takes longer than 4 seconds to load.
 That is why you should use Page Speed Insights to ensure your speed is up to snuff with Google’s standards.